gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 Feel free to try to run the code in your browser console and check for yourself!
 ## The answer
-It turns out that the first object — the empty one — **is** recognized as a DOM node, but the second one isn’t.
+It turns out that the first object – the empty one – **is** recognized as a DOM node, but the second one isn’t.
 That means the browser doesn’t use an object’s prototype to recognize DOM nodes at all.
 It’s doing something else.

 That’s not to say getting rid of the prototype doesn’t do anything.
 You can no longer call instance methods, for example, since they're defined on the prototype and that prototype is missing.

-But no matter how you screw up a DOM node, if you get a reference to one of those methods, you can still invoke it and it'll work just fine.
+But no matter how you screw up a DOM node, if you get a reference to one of those methods, you can still call it and it'll work just fine.
 Here is an example:

 ```js
 // Create a div elemenmt